alisandagdelen/Scheduler/README.md

 ```

 ### Storage
-Assignment do not have any dask about storage.So in order not to create unnecessary cost, I stored data in global array and simulated in data service.
+Assignment do not have any task about storage.So in order not to create unnecessary cost, I stored data in global array and simulated in data service.
 ### Dependencies

 There is no deppendency.
 No pods at all.